Feica Lost and Found?

 uddariart.wordpress.com

-Baat ki Baat and Punjabi Books Coming up in September
+Baat ki Baat and a Punjabi Poem

 BAAT KI BAAT is a new discussion forum on art that is being initiated in India by a group of painters, sculptures, musicians, dancers, writers and owners of art galleries.
 You are invited to be a part of it by visiting the website at www.baatkibaat.com.